miraclemiraclemiracle/miraclemiraclemiracle.github.io/_pages/about.md

 ## About Me

-I’m a second-year Ph.D. student in Industrial and Systems Engineering at the School of Advanced Manufacturing and Robotics, Peking University.
-I am fortunate to be advised by [Prof. Pengcheng You](https://pengcheng-you.github.io/desires-lab/people.html), who leads [DESIRES Lab][https://pengcheng-you.github.io/desires-lab/] at the School of Advanced Manufacturing and Robotics, Peking University.
-Prior to that, I acquired my Bachelor’s degree majoring in Theoretical and Applied Mechanics（Scientific and Engineering Computation, at the College of Engineering, Peking University.
+I’m a second-year Ph.D. student in **Industrial and Systems Engineering** at the School of Advanced Manufacturing and Robotics, Peking University.
+I am fortunate to be advised by [Prof. Pengcheng You](https://pengcheng-you.github.io/desires-lab/people.html), who leads [DESIRES Lab](https://pengcheng-you.github.io/desires-lab/) at the School of Advanced Manufacturing and Robotics, Peking University.

+Prior to that, I acquired my Bachelor’s degree majoring in Theoretical and Applied Mechanics (Scientific and Engineering Computation), at the College of Engineering, Peking University.

 My email is x [at] y [dot] cn (x="yixuanliu2024", y="stu.pku.edu").
 Feel free to contact me for any discussions and potential collaborations.